Thomas Mitchell Campbell: Political career

 Campbell distrusted monopolistic big business and sympathized with trade unions.
 He shared many of the reformist political views of former Texas governor James Stephen Hogg.
 In 1897, Campbell resigned from the railroad and became active in Democratic Party politics.
 At Hogg's urging, he decided to run for governor.

 Campbell was elected governor in 1906.
-In his two terms in office, 1907–1911, Campbell initiated a number of reforms involving railroad regulation, equitable taxation, and lobbying restrictions.
+In his two terms in office, 1907–1911, Campbell initiated a number of reforms including railroad regulation, equitable taxation, lobbying restrictions and various labor measures.

 Shocked when the Slocum Massacre broke out on July 29, 1910, when a large mob of whites attacked blacks in and around Slocum in his home Anderson County, Campbell ordered the state militia to the area to suppress the violence.
 Twenty-two unarmed blacks were documented as killed in the white riot, but the death toll was said to be much higher.
 Many black families fled the area, losing all their property.

 Campbell's most significant legislation centered on prison reform, as Campbell's administration ended the convict lease system for inmates and implemented more humane treatment of prisoners.
 Under Campbell, many state agencies were established, including the Department of Insurance and Banking, the Bureau of Labor Statistics, the State Board of Health, and the Texas State Library.

 Campbell returned to private law practice in Palestine, but remained active in Democratic politics.
 In 1916, he ran unsuccessfully against his fellow Democrat Charles Culberson for the United States Senate.
 Well into the 1960s, Texas was essentially a one-party state, with the only competitive contests taking place in the Democratic primaries.

 He died in Galveston and is interred in Palestine, Texas.
 His grave is marked with a tall white obelisk.